Public sector finances, UK: March 2025

 Public sector net borrowing (PSNB) is the gap between total expenditure and current receipts on an accruals basis.
 If receipts exceed expenditure, this is referred to as a surplus and is indicated with a negative sign.
 Borrowing is often referred to by commentators as "the deficit".

-Public sector current budget deficit and net borrowing are measured on an accruals basis, where transactions for revenue are recorded when earned and expenses are recorded when incurred, rather than when the bills are paid (on a cash basis).
+Public sector current budget deficit and net borrowing are measured on an accruals basis, where transactions for income are recorded when earned and expenses are recorded when incurred, rather than when the bills are paid (on a cash basis).

 Central government net cash requirement